Last updated:

 Philanthropic contributions

-If you would like to make a donation to the CDP Disaster Recovery Fund or the CDP Global Recovery Fund, please contact development.
+If you have questions about donating to the CDP Disaster Recovery Fund or the CDP Global Recovery Fund, need help with your disaster-giving strategy or want to share how you’re responding to this disaster, please contact development.

 (Photo: U.S.-Mexico border in Tijuana.
 Credit: Barbara Zandoval on Unsplash)